 The Company has decided to apply the Swedish Code by using English only for all communication, including the notice, as the ownership structure warrants it and it is financially feasible given the financial situation of the Company.
 The same applies to the minutes of the meeting.
 The Swedish Code will be applied when verifying and signing the minutes of shareholder meetings.
 A shareholder, or a proxy representative of a shareholder, who is neither a member of the Board nor an employee of the Company is to be appointed to verify and sign the minutes of shareholder meetings.

 The Company’s chairman attends shareholder meetings, and the Company further aims that the requirements in the Swedish Code regarding other members of the board, the CEO, the nomination committee and the Company’s auditors to attend the annual general meeting.
-For the 2021 shareholder meeting, COVID-19 set restrictions to normal practice.
+For the past years, COVID-19 set restrictions to normal practice.

 The Codes are complied with.
 As a Delaware corporation, the governing law does not require a nomination committee; however, the Company has a nomination committee.

 The nomination committee is responsible for reviewing the size, structure and composition of the Board, succession planning, the appointment of replacement and/or additional directors and for making the appropriate recommendations to the Board.
-In 2021, the nomination committee held individual one-to-one interviews with each member of the Board.
+In 2022, the nomination committee held individual one-to-one interviews with each member of the Board and the CEO.

-The annual shareholder meeting on 20 May 2021, decided that the nomination committee of Gaming Innovation Group shall consist of not less than three and not more than four members, to represent all shareholders and be appointed by the three largest shareholders at 31 August 2021.
-The members of the committee are: Mikael Riese Harstad (committee chair, nominated by Optimus Invest Ltd.), Frode Fagerli (nominated by Myrlid AS) and Dan Castillo (nominated by Jesper Ribacka).
+The annual shareholder meeting on 19 May 2022, decided that the nomination committee of Gaming Innovation Group shall consist of not less than three and not more than four members, to represent all shareholders and be appointed by the three largest shareholders at 31 August 2022.
+The members of the committee are: Julie Amey (nominated by SkyCity Entertainment Group Ltd., Helge Nielsen (nominated by Myrlid AS) and Dan Castillo (committee chair, nominated by Jesper Ribacka).

 For the Board of Directors, the Codes are in material respects complied with.
 The shareholder meeting elects representatives to the Board.
 The resolution on the composition of the Board takes place with a simple majority.
 The Company seeks to nominate members of the Board representing all shareholders and independent from management.
 All board members are, on a yearly basis, up for re-election.